original-picture/JUCE/README-fork.md

 - [ ] implement `forEachTopLevelAncestorPeerFromRootToThis` and use it in `setVisible` and `setMinimised`
 - [X] make sure the minimisation and hidden state of the parent are applied when adding a child peer
 - [ ] come up with a comprehensive list of manual tests to ensure behavior is correct
+- [ ] get rid of the `topLevelParent/ChildPeer` naming convention and just use parent/child

 # Anticipated FAQ
 ### But doesn't JUCE already have a system for hierarchically organizing windows? (`nativeWindowToAttachTo` parameter of `Component::addToDesktop`)